nishanthvasudevan/threadedtcpserverandclient/README.md

 threadedtcpserverandclient
 ==========================

-A threaded server and client written in Python supporting fuzzy search strings
+A threaded server and client written in Python supporting exact text search, substring search and fuzzy search in that order.